Euronews' updated explainer examines the far-reaching effects of the UK's departure from the EU and the events that led to Brexit.

 The divorce terms came into force when the UK left the EU at the end of January under the ratified deal, and have the force of an international treaty.

-Arrangements for Northern Ireland
+Arrangements for Northern Ireland agreed in 2019

-Customs and regulatory checks will not be carried out on the island of Ireland, but at ports.
+Customs and regulatory checks would not be carried out on the island of Ireland, but at ports.
 The UK government accepted that there would be some controls on goods, backtracking on Boris Johnson's previous insistence that there would be no checks.

 Goodbye to the backstop

-The revised protocol on Northern Ireland replaced the plan in the previous, rejected withdrawal deal known as the backstop.
+Johnson's revised protocol on Northern Ireland replaced the plan in the previous, rejected withdrawal deal known as the backstop.
 In the absence of a trade deal or an alternative solution, Theresa May's idea was for the whole of the UK to remain in a customs union with the EU, while Northern Ireland would be aligned even more closely with EU rules.
 The backstop's removal means this arrangement will no longer happen.